SystemsApproach/private5g/radio.rst

 -  Maximum Data Burst

-Note that while the preceding discussion could be interpreted to imply a one-to-one relationship between subscribers and a QCI, it is more accurate to say that each QCI is associated with a class of traffic (often corresponding to some type of application), where a given subscriber might be sending and receiving traffic that belongs to multiple classes at any given time.
+Note that while the preceding discussion could be interpreted to imply a one-to-one relationship between subscribers and a 5QI, it is more accurate to say that each 5QI is associated with a class of traffic (often corresponding to some type of application), where a given subscriber might be sending and receiving traffic that belongs to multiple classes at any given time.